Microsoft 365 Booking System for Desks and Meeting Rooms

 There are two main ways to manage desk and meeting room bookings in Microsoft 365:

-1. Native setup – by creating desk or room mailboxes directly in your Microsoft 365 environment.
+1. Native setup – creating desk or room mailboxes directly in the Microsoft 365 environment

-2. Integrated setup – by connecting Microsoft Teams or Outlook with a dedicated workspace booking platform for more flexibility, automation, and analytics.
+2. Integrated setup – connecting Microsoft Teams or Outlook with a dedicated workspace booking platform for more flexibility, automation, and analytics

 Option 1: Desk or Room Mailboxes

-The native way to manage desk and meeting room bookings in Microsoft 365 is through resource mailboxes.
-These are special mailboxes in the Microsoft 365 Exchange Admin Center that represent physical spaces like meeting rooms, desks, or shared equipment.
+The native way to manage desk and meeting room bookings uses resource mailboxes – special mailboxes in the Microsoft 365 Exchange Admin Center that represent physical spaces like meeting rooms, desks, or shared equipment.

 Here’s how it works, step-by-step: